fluxninja/aperture/docs/content/applying-policies/rate-limiting/graphql-rate-limiting.md

 ## Policy

-This tutorial will demonstrate how to implement a policy that uses [_Classifier_][classifier] to extract the `userID` claim from a JWT token in the request's Authorization header and then rate limit unique users based on that `user_id` [_Flow Label_][flow-label].
+This tutorial will demonstrate how to implement a policy that uses a [_Classifier_][classifier] to extract the `userID` claim from a JWT token in the request's Authorization header and then rate limit unique users based on that `user_id` [_Flow Label_][flow-label].